7 Foods that Help You Produce Youth Enzyme CoQ10

 Of course, eating raw fish isn’t always wise.
 So, you only have to remember that you should eat fresh salmon, mackerel, or sardines three or four times per week.

-Not all foods that are rich in CoQ10 come from animals.
-Peanuts, for example, are one of the vegetable sources that have the highest amount of this compound.
+Not all foods that are rich in CoQ10 come from animal sources.
+Peanuts, for example, provide a high amount of this compound.

 CoQ10 is also present in broccoli and broccoli sprouts.

 Eating this vegetable on a regular basis allows us to prevent several diseases.
 This includes heart disease and blood clots.
 This is because of its high amounts of antioxidants, like CoQ10.

 Some important information to remember is that CoQ10 is only present in fresh foods.
 If they’ve been frozen or canned, this coenzyme disappears.

 In general, fruits don’t often have CoQ10.
 The only ones that can help us make up what we need are oranges and strawberries.

 Because of this, it’s a very good idea to drink these as a fresh juice as often as possible.

 Don’t sweeten it: sweetening it with anything takes away from its nutritional effects.
 This includes adding sugar, honey, and even stevia.